drewt/scmus/README.md

 You'll need the Chicken scheme compiler/runtime to build and run scmus.
 Consult http://wiki.call-cc.org/platforms for instructions on getting Chicken on your platform.
+You'll also need to install the ncurses and mpdclient libraries.

 scmus depends on a few "eggs".
-To install the dependencies:
+To install them:

     $ make eggs